jac3km4/redscript-ide-vscode/README.md

 ## usage

+*VS Code 1.78 introduced a regression that breaks this extension.
+Until a new version is released you should downgrade your VS Code: https://code.visualstudio.com/updates/v1_77*

 This extension can be installed by dragging [the latest VSIX release](https://github.com/jac3km4/redscript-ide-vscode/releases) file onto your VSCode extension bar.

 To complete the setup, you need to fill in at least one of the preferences: